telerik/kendo-angular/README.md

 # Kendo UI For Angular 2: Community & Support

-A "meta" repository for [Kendo UI for Angular 2](http://www.telerik.com/kendo-angular-ui/).
+A "meta" repository for [Kendo UI for Angular](http://www.telerik.com/kendo-angular-ui/).

-The [issues](https://github.com/telerik/kendo-angular2/issues) section documents the development roadmap and any outstanding open issues.
+The [issues](https://github.com/telerik/kendo-angular/issues) section documents the development roadmap and any outstanding open issues.

-The [milestones](https://github.com/telerik/kendo-angular2/milestones) topic presents the planned releases.
+The [milestones](https://github.com/telerik/kendo-angular/milestones) topic presents the planned releases.

 <h2 id="how-do-i" class="h3">How do I&hellip;?</h2>